ray-project/ray/doc/source/serve/tutorials/gradio-integration.md

 :end-before: __doc_models_end__
 ```

-Next, instead of simply wrapping our Gradio app in a `GradioServer` deployment, we can build our own `MyGradioServer` that reroutes the Gradio app so that it runs the `TextGenerationModel` deployments:
+Next, instead of simply wrapping our Gradio app in a `GradioServer` deployment, we can build our own `MyGradioServer` that reroutes the Gradio app so that it runs the `TextGenerationModel` deployments.
+Note that calling `remote()` on the downstream models submits an asynchronous request to the Serve handle, so it returns an `asyncio.Task`.
+Thus, we need to await it to get the reference to the result, and finally use `ray.get()` to resolve the object reference.

 ```{literalinclude} ../../../../python/ray/serve/examples/doc/gradio-integration-parallel.py
 :start-after: __doc_gradio_server_begin__